Himanshu-Goyal25/New_Lithic_App/DOCS.md

 immediately calls `_auto_terminate(...)`.
 No streak required — one bad bag terminates the scan, because by the time you see one, recording integrity is already gone.

+### 9.5 No-bag tripwire — 60 s (in `scan_player.py`)

+Also independent of QAWorker. `_start_scan` arms a one-shot `QTimer.singleShot(60 s, _check_first_bag_appeared)`.
+If the scan folder still contains **zero** `.bag` / `.bag.active` files at that point, recording never started on disk — the recorder node may be alive (so the watchdog is happy) but writing nowhere: wrong `data_path` arg, read-only filesystem, or a silent rosbag failure.
+The scan is auto-terminated with a reason pointing at disk health and the data path.

+The callback captures `_stop_generation` when armed and bails if it no longer matches, so a tripwire from a stopped scan can never kill a subsequent one.
+Note the 60-s mark lands while the `_StartupGuide` overlay (65 s total) is still up — the alert overlay simply stacks above it.

+Together the four checks cover the failure matrix: drivers dead → watchdog (9.1); disk full → 9.2; data thin/missing → 9.3; bags corrupt
+→ 9.4; recorder writing nothing at all → 9.5.

 ---